Tracymbone/news_instagram/readme.md

 ### Description

-This IS about creating a clone of the website for the popular photo app INSTAGRAM.
+This is about creating a clone of the website for the popular photo app INSTAGRAM.

 ### User Stories